danielritchie/docker-proxy-relay/README.md

 #####6.
 Set your default configuration information (optional)
 * ```cp conf/config.example conf/config```
-* Modify configuration information to match your desired default values
+* Modify _conf/config_ file so that values match your desired defaults
-* NOTE: While it is possible to set your password here, it is not recommended to store it in plain text!
+* NOTE: While it is possible to set your password here, it is not recommended!

-## Managing the container
+* FYI: The _conf/config_ file is omitted in .gitignore and will not be updated or overwritten on future pulls

+## How to Use:

 Command | Detail
 ---------------------------|----------------------------------